Rufus For Real

 • ground pork stir fry featured image

-Home » Recipes » Sandwich Recipes » Philly Cheesesteak Sloppy Joes
+Home » Recipes » Sandwich Recipes » Cheesesteak Sloppy Joes

 ↓ Jump to Recipe

-These Philly Cheesesteak Sloppy Joes are a fast, family-friendly twist on the classic sandwich.
-Ground beef cooked with onions, mushrooms, and peppers, folded into a creamy, melty provolone filling, and piled onto toasted buns — an easy 30-minute dinner that’s perfect for busy weeknights.
+These Cheesesteak Sloppy Joes combine seasoned ground beef, peppers, onions, mushrooms, and melted provolone in an easy 30-minute dinner that's perfect for busy weeknights.

 Let's get started!